-The Medical Center's main financial statements include the statement of net position, statement of revenues and expenses, changes in net position and the statement of cash flows.
+The Medical Center's main financial statements include the statements of net position, statements of revenues and expenses, changes in net position and the statements of cash flows.
 These financial statements provide an indication of the Medical Center's financial health.